 Each of these curved metal bracelets says “The Future is Female” on it.
-They come in a variety of materials ranging in cost from $23.00-73.00.:
+They come in a variety of materials ranging in cost from $23.00 to $73.00:

 I have the sterling silver bracelet, and it wears well.
 The words “The Future is Female” engraved on the bracelet mean something different to me at different times.
 When I’m with my daughter, I see her face and want a just world for her.
 When I see women helping each other, I feel warmth and pride.

 Just what this means to the mom in your life might vary from woman to woman.
-Perhaps the woman you are giving this to has daughters, perhaps she is thinking that one day women will achieve equality, but whatever it is, this inspiring message will give her strength when she wears it.
+Perhaps the woman you are giving this to has daughters; perhaps she thinks that one day women will achieve equality, but whatever it is, this inspiring message will give her strength when she wears it.